How many exercises does one do per muscle group? For example

 workout.
 Thirdly, those beginning an extended weight training

-program may have a greater difficulty in adhearing to their program
+program may have a greater difficulty in adhering to their program

 as compared to those who begin a more abbreviated full body workout.